 However, few taxpayers opt to wait out the statute of limitations.
 If you purchase property or earn money during that 10-year period, it can be seized by the IRS to repay the debt.
 A tax lien also makes it very difficult to get credit, including mortgages and other types of loans.

-If you take steps to resolve your tax debt, such as submitting an offer in compromise to settle your account for less than you owe, appealing an IRS decision, or enrolling in an installment agreement, the expiration date on your debt is extended.
+If you take steps to resolve your back taxes, such as submitting an offer in compromise to settle your account for less than you owe, appealing an IRS decision, or enrolling in an installment agreement, the expiration date on your debt is extended.
 If this occurs, the IRS can refile your lien within 30 days of the original expiration date and it will last until the new expiration date.

 Even after the IRS cancels a tax lien on your account, it will still remain on your credit report for up to ten years.
 This black mark can make it difficult to qualify for loans, mortgages, and other types of credit.
 However, you can make a formal request to the IRS to have the lien information officially withdrawn from your credit report by filing IRS Form 12277.
 To qualify, you must: